pagiraud/nonotes/README.md

 ## Using

-_TODO_: Describe how to use your extension.
+Simply add the filter `nonotes` to your YAML header.

 ## Example